ImperialCollegeLondon/virtual_ecosystem/docs/source/development/documentation/jupyter_notebooks.md

     jupytext_version: 1.13.8
 ---

-# Using `jupyter` notebooks
+# Dynamic content using `jupyter` notebooks

-We are going to be making extensive use of Jupyter notebooks as a format for providing documentation and as a way of sharing design and troubleshooting notes.
+Jupyter notebooks are a literate-programming format that allows text and runnable code to be combined in a single document.
+They provide the ability to write documentation pages that show the actual use of the `virtual_rainforest` project along with outputs and figures.
+They are also an invaluable tool for sharing design and troubleshooting investigations.

 ## Running `jupyter-lab`

-The `poetry` development environment is already setup to include `jupyter`, so you can start a notebook browser either by using `jupyter-lab` in a terminal or simply by opening the notebook within VS Code and letting the Jupyter extension within VS Code handle it all.
+The `poetry` virtual environment for `virtual_rainforest` is already setup to include `jupyter` and `jupyter-lab`, which is a browser-based application for editing and running notebooks.
+As that virtual environment also has the `virtual_rainforest` package installed in development mode, a `jupyter` notebook running using this enviroment will be able to import and use `virtual_rainforest` code from the active branch.

-You do **have to make sure that `jupyter` is using the `poetry` python virtual environment**: this venv has all the development packages installed and also has the `virtual_rainforest` package installed in development mode, so that it can be used in code cells.
+You can open `jupyter-lab` in a couple of ways.
+The simplest way is to use `poetry run jupyter-lab` from the terminal, but you can also open the notebook within VS Code use the Jupyter extension within VS Code.
+For this option, you will need to make sure that VS Code is using the right python environment.
 The information you will need is produced from `poetry`:

 ```zsh
 % poetry env list --full-path